v2bui/cse15l-lab-reports/lab-report-1-week-2.md

 `ls <directory>` where `directory` is `/home/linux/ieng6/cs15lwi22/cs15lwi22abc` where abc is another person's username\
 `cp /home/linux/ieng6/cs15lwi22/public/hello.txt ~/`\
 `cat /home/linux/ieng6/cs15lwi22/public/hello.txt`
+* Try these commands on your own computer as well as the remote computer.
+Log out by running the command `exit` or pressing Ctrl-D.
 * Commands run on the remote computer may look like this:
 ![Image](SS4.png)
-* Now try these commands on your own computer.
-Log out by running the command `exit` or pressing Ctrl-D.
 ---
 ## 4. Moving Files with `scp`
 * To copy a file from your computer to a remote computer, you use the command `scp` - make sure to be logged out of ieng6!